 Following Rugby’s return to the Olympic Games in Rio de Janeiro in 2016 – the sport is experiencing unprecedented growth around the globe – and in particular markets like the United States of America.

-Meanwhile in the USA – the city of San Francisco will host the next Rugby Sevens World Cup which will take place from July 20-22, 2018, at AT&T Park.
+Meanwhile in the USA – the city of San Francisco hosted the 2018 Rugby Sevens World Cup which saw over 110,000 colorful fans take over Giant’s Stadium from July 20-22, at AT&T Park.
 Participation records are now being set each year with Rugby one of the fastest growing team sports in America since 2009.

 History was made all week long with the Chicago Cubs winning the World Series for the first time in 108 years – while Ireland beat New Zealand for the first time in 111 years – and also broke the rugby attendance record in North America (62,300).